Office: Social Sciences 118

 "A New Cure for Brightleaf Tobacco: The Origins of the Tobacco Queen during the Great Depression, Southern Cultures 12 (Summer 2006): 30-52.

-Op-ed essays for the New York Times and the History News Network.
+Op-ed essays for the New York Times, the Huffington Post, the Chronicle of Higher Education, and the History News Network.

 U.S History, 1877 to the Present